CodeYourFuture/syllabus-archive/node-db/lesson4.md

 > Checkpoint: Do you understand all the words highlighed in the last paragraph?

 # Node with Mongo
 So far we've been connecting to Mongo using the Mongo shell.
-Mongo has drivers for most major programming languages but it's especially popular with NodeJS applications as its API and Query model is very intuitive and close to JavaScript syntax and patterns.
+Mongo has drivers for most major programming languages but it's especially popular with NodeJS applications as its API and Query model is very close to JavaScript syntax and patterns.

 Let's start wiring Node with MongoDB as a datastore.

-1. Fork and Clone the project [ToDo]. run `npm install` then `npm run dev` to run the application with autoreload - Go to the browser and make sure it's up and running.
+1. Fork and Clone the project [https://github.com/CodeYourFuture/mongo-node-workshop](https://github.com/CodeYourFuture/mongo-node-workshop). run `npm install` then `npm run dev` to run the application with autoreload - Go to the browser and make sure it's up and running.

-> Quick overview of the project strcture: the use of Router.

 2. Install the MongoDB Node.js Driver
 `npm install mongodb --save`